chanjonathan/ComputationalChemistryTools/README.md

 ## Introduction

 For a computational chemist, submitting multiple jobs can done done easily with a shell script.
-The main bottleneck comes from being forced to use the Gaussian GUI, the generate these job files, one by one.
+The main bottleneck comes from being forced to use the Gaussian GUI and the Maestro GUI, the generate these job files, one by one.
 This set of scripts is intended to help the chemists save time and increase their job throughput by creating the multiple job files at once all from the convenience of the command line.

 These scripts can convert multiple .log files to .com files, extract multiple frames from multiple .sdf files and convert them to .com files, and lastly extract energy data from multiple .log files to csv format for use in spreasheets.